routabeta/tello_circle_follower/README.md

 ```bash
 nmcli connection modify TELLO-435946 connection.interface-name wlx80cc9c949553
 ```
-Replace `TELLO-435946` with the network name `wlx80cc9c949553` with the correct interface name used by the adapter.
+Replace `TELLO-435946` with the Tello's network name `wlx80cc9c949553` with the correct interface name used by the adapter.
 This can be identified with `ip a` or `nmcli device status` or `iw dev`, etc.

 ---